17 Best Portuguese Desserts

 #5 Natas do Céu

-Natas do Céu has a very romantic name – it means cream from heaven because it is so fluffy and light.
-This dessert is a layered pudding of a cream mousse made with meringue and double cream, alternated with crumbled biscuit (bolacha Maria) and topped with “doce de ovos” ( the Portuguese sweet eggs).
+Natas do Céu has a very romantic name—it means cream from heaven because it is so fluffy and light.
+This dessert is a layered pudding of a cream mousse made with meringue and double cream, alternated with crumbled biscuits (bolacha Maria) and topped with “Doce de ovos” ( the Portuguese sweet eggs).

-Actually, the dessert is very similar to serradura, but Natas do Céu has a softer and lighter texture.
-It also includes sweet eggs which “serradura” typically doesn’t.
+The dessert is very similar to serradura, but Natas do Céu has a softer and lighter texture.
+It also includes sweet eggs, which “serradura” typically doesn’t.
 Some recipes even alternate the cream with “Doce de Ovos” and Maria biscuit.

-This typical Portuguese dessert is customary and you can easily find it in any restaurant, sometimes it is served as “Doce da Casa”.
-It is also a very simple dessert to cook. the only complicated part is the Sweet Eggs.
-It is a cherished dessert by the Portuguese.
+This typical Portuguese dessert is customary and can easily be found in any restaurant.
+Sometimes, it is served as “Doce da Casa.”
+It is also very simple to cook.
+The only complicated part is the Sweet Eggs, which the Portuguese cherish.
 We love it, as will you.

 tasty Portuguese desserts

-Natas do Céu in an individual cup, sometimes it can be served in a big bowl
+Natas do Céu in an individual cup.
+Sometimes, it can be served in a largebowl

 #6 Bolo de Bolacha